kobbieessel/kobbieessel/README.md

-- 👋 Hi, I’m Kwabena Essel
+- 👋 Hi, I’m @kobbieessel
-- 👀 I’m interested in .Front-End Development
+- 👀 I’m interested in HTML and CSS
 - 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me kwabenaesselamoako@gmail.com

 <!---
 kobbieessel/kobbieessel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.